Submissions should be made at the Quantitative Science Studies submission site.

 When your manuscript has been accepted for publication in Quantitative Science Studies, you will be requested to use this checklist to prepare the final version of your manuscript.

 All submissions for Quantitative Science Studies will be evaluated first for suitability in the journal.
 This will be done by the Editor-in-Chief or one of the Associate Editors.
 Contributions deemed unsuitable can be rejected without further review.
 Letters may be subject to external review, but can be published at the discretion of the editors.
 Articles and Reviews deemed in scope and of sufficient quality will be sent to external reviewers (typically two or three) for an in-depth review.
-The names of the authors will be disclosed to reviewers.
-Reviewers will be kept anonymous unless they choose to disclose their identity to the authors.
+The editors will select the reviewers, but authors are encouraged to provide suggestions.
+The names of authors will be disclosed to reviewers.
+Reviewers will be kept anonymous, unless they choose to disclose their identity to the authors.
+Reviewers are expected to treat information they receive in the peer review process in a confidential way.
 Quantitative Science Studies will attempt to review each manuscript within five weeks of submission, but delays may be expected based on the availability and responsiveness of reviewers.

-Quantitative Science Studies runs a transparent peer review model.
-When a manuscript is accepted for publication in Quantitative Science Studies, the reports of the reviewers, the responses of the authors, and the decision letters of the editor are made openly available in Publons.
+When a manuscript is accepted for publication in Quantitative Science Studies, the reports of the reviewers, the responses of the authors, and the decision letters of the editor will be made openly available in Publons.
+Reviewers will remain anonymous, unless they have chosen to disclose their identity.

 Peer Review Taxonomy